LLMs & AI Infrastructure

 Transformer (Self-Attention)

-Every word sees every other word simultaneously
+Parallel: every word sees every other word simultaneously.
+No information decay.

 Key, Query, and Value: The Attention Mechanism